ibm-cloud-docs/event-notifications/en-destination-sms.md

 3 x 5 x 1 = 15 SMS units

 You are charged for messages that are successfully sent by the {{site.data.keyword.cloud_notm}} SMS service to the local SMS provider regardless of whether the message was successfully delivered to the local device.
-So vet your phone number list carefully to prevent unnecessary charges.
+So verify your phone number list carefully to prevent unnecessary charges.

 You can monitor your SMS usage by setting up a monitoring dashboard through the `Actions` menu in the {{site.data.keyword.en_short}} dashboard.
 See [Monitor {{site.data.keyword.en_short}} service metrics with {{site.data.keyword.monitoringfull_notm}}](/docs/event-notifications?topic=event-notifications-en-monitoring) for details.